aquilesC/aquiles.me/content/building courses as knowledge trees.md

----
-title: Building Courses as Knowledge Trees
-description: How can we approach teaching and learning not as a linear process but as highly convoluted path, empowering students to spend their times where they need the most.
-epistemic: Initial considerations.
-I have no formal education in pedagogy, but have taught in schools, universities, and online for years.
-topics: education, courses
----
 # Building Courses as Knowledge Trees
 Learning is an experience that changes from student to student, regardless of their age.
 Each person brings to a learning situation all their experiences, and therefore the teaching strategy should embrace and empower this diversity.